 I’ve been meaning to read Hannah Arendt for some time; I came across her Eichmann in Jerusalem as I was looking for a Jerusalem guidebook on the internet before my trip to Israel at the end of this month, but I decided to start with Responsibility and Judgement, a collection that includes the texts she wrote in the final decade of her life.

 I initially had doubts about whether I should be going to Israel or not, but then decided to go, partly because I know that my personal boycott is not going to help any causes, and I’m from Turkey, after all, and I’m not boycotting my own country (see the last quote below).
 I’m going there to see Jewish history and culture – which are obviously not to blame – and the lifestyles of ordinary Israelis – many of whom don’t have much to do with their country’s foreign policy.
-I hope to be able to catch a glimpse of Israeli-Arab culture as well, I want to visit the Muslim quarter in Jerusalem.
+I hope to be able to catch a glimpse of Israeli-Arab culture as well, I want to go to East Jerusalem.
 Perhaps, in an effort to settle any remaining doubts, I am reading a collection on moral philosophy by a Jewish philosopher, because by doing so, I can use this travel opportunity also to gain some understanding of the Israeli psyche and untangle moral questions about the occupation of Palestine.
-You don’t need any justifications to read Arendt of course but as I am explaining below, the book is appeals to my mindset as a reader these days.
+You don’t need any justifications to read Arendt of course but as I am explaining below, the book appeals to my mindset as a reader these days.

 The essays, discussing issues like moral judgement, conscience, vice, virtue, and collective guilt, tie in very well with what’s going on as the 100th anniversary of 24 April 1915, marking the tragedy that befell Ottoman Armenians, draws near.
 The book is giving me pointers as to how I should address my personal feelings of guilt, frustration and anger on this matter.
 Obviously you cannot put your mind at ease simply by reading a book but I see it as my duty as a citizen to engage in critical reflection on the history of my country.
 Watching events unfold in the media, especially those reactions motivated by nationalist sentiments (for example, this), is disturbing enough, so I am doing this in the hope that it will give me moral clarity.